LASIK Surgery – Austin, Texas

-The LASIK procedure is a refractive surgery to reshape the cornea (a dome-shaped transparent tissue at the front of the eye), which enables light to enter the eye in a way that it is properly focused onto the retina to produce clearer and sharper vision.
+The LASIK procedure is a refractive surgery to reshape the cornea (the dome-shaped transparent tissue at the front of the eye), which enables light to enter the eye in a way that it is properly focused onto the retina to produce clear and sharp vision.

-For astigmatism, an irregular cornea is smoothed to create a more consistent shape.
+For patients with astigmatism, an irregular cornea is smoothed to create a more consistent shape.

 To reshape the cornea, a thin flap is first created using either a femtosecond laser or a microkeratome blade.
-This thin flap is then held back so some of the underlying corneal tissue can be removed using an excimer laser.
-The flap is then laid back into place, covering the area where the corneal tissue was removed.
+This thin flap is then held back so some of the underlying corneal tissue can be reshaped using an excimer laser.
+The flap is then laid back into place, covering the area where the corneal tissue was reshaped.